 - The owner can see a decrease in performance and slightly increased fuel consumption.
 That happens because of the buildup of carbon on the back of the intake valve.
 Then the intake port wall.

-2.3 EcoBoost Problems and Reliability
+2.3 EcoBoost Most Common Problems And Reliability

 - 2.3 EcoBoost is a high-performance, direct injection turbo engine, built and tuned to meet the sporting ambitions and needs of high-speed drivers.
 As a result, the reliability of many engine components is close to its limits.